TStrecha/time-tracker/README.md

 Permissions in the context define permissions which has current logged user to the user which he is currently logged as.

 Spring boot security context holds user context and can be retrieved at any point.
-For a case, where context is needed in the controller endpoint, parameter resolution logic is provided and can be forced by custom annotation `@InjectUserContext`.
+If context is needed in an endpoint, custom annotation `@InjectUserContext` can be used.

 To check users permissions, custom repeatable annotation `@PermissionCheck` is provided and is handled by spring's AspectJ.
 Controller endpoint will fail with the response status code of `403: Forbidden` if no user context was found or the user context does not have the